Women In and Out of the Closet

 During World War II, the federal government worked hard to encourage women to pursue a career in the military.
 Barbara Minshall, born in 1941, grew up dreaming of a career in the service.
 What she did not know was that military officials believed that lesbians and gay men spread the “disease” of homosexuality among other troops, and that their sexual practices damaged the military’s ability to function effectively.
 J. Edgar Hoover, director of the FBI from 1924 to 1972, also popularized the notion that homosexuals posed a security risk.
 He argued that enemies of the state could blackmail homosexuals to reveal state secrets by threatening to expose them.
 These beliefs resulted in the “lavender scare” whereby thousands of lesbians and gay men in Canada and the United States were fired from the military and civil service.

 Minshall was directly affected by these events.
 She served in the Air Force from 1959 until 1964.
 During those years, she was investigated for lesbianism three times, but her superiors could never prove she had engaged in sex with women.
 Then one day, while driving off-base, she was rear-ended by a male troop who was stalking her.
 Both of them were charged with driving under the influence of alcohol.
 When their case went to military court, he claimed that she backed her car into his.
-The court found her guilty despite the testimony of an expert who discredited his testimony.
+The court found her guilty despite the testimony of an expert who discredited the male officer’s testimony.
 Because the Air Force did not have jail cells for women, they simply kicked her out of the service, bringing an abrupt end to her life-long dream of serving her country.

 Minshall clearly remembers Prime Minister Pierre Elliot Trudeau’s radical statement that “there’s no place for the state in the bedrooms of the nation.”
 However, the criminal code changes he was defending did not make her feel safe enough to be open about her sexual orientation.
 It was not until 2001 that she finally came out to a straight person.